d12frosted/elpa-mirror/gnu/llm-readme.txt

   The parameters default to optional values, so mostly users should just be creating a model with `(make-llm-llamacpp)'.
 The parameters are:
-  • `:scheme': The scheme (http/https) for the connection to ollama.
+  • `:scheme': The scheme (http/https) for the connection to llama.cpp.
     This default to "http".
   • `:host': The host that llama.cpp server is run on.
 This is optional and will default to localhost.